The majestic Þverá Turf House in North-Iceland - closed to Visitors

 They are our inheritance from generations past and I am glad that the National Museum is doing its best to maintain them :)

 In the lovely Laxárdalur valley, just beneath the turf farm at Þverá, a basalt column stands six feet high.
 It was erected in 2009, in memory of Jón J. Víðis, born in 1894 at Þverá.
 The monument is named Jónssteinn (a Stone for Jón).

 Jón J. Víðis was, by his family, referred to as the head of the Víðis family.
 Jón never married and had no descendants, but supported the family in many ways, and as a result, thereof, is well respected by family members.

 Jón was a surveyor of towns, harbours and roads, all around Iceland, for decades, and an influential member of the IOOF.
 He was respected, loved, and admired by all, as a hard-working, generous, sociable, intelligent, and influential person.

-Jón's very detailed maps of harbours, in a scale of 1:500, are still in use when other maps don't suffice.
+Jón's very detailed maps of harbours, on a scale of 1:500, are still in use when other maps don't suffice.
 In the sixties, Jón surveyed roads in the Westfjords of Iceland, which proved to be a turning point in road construction in this country.

 He was a forward-thinking man, and his roads were 8 meters wide at that time and were laid in beautiful curves through the land and over the heaths.
 Jón also designed houses, photographed, and designed many view-dials, distributed all over the country.